-Founded in 2015, the Innovation Hub is proactive community of innovative companies from across Europe’s aluminium value chain.
-Our goal is to trigger research projects that advance a sustainable future and tackle technological challenges, thereby advancing the industry’s Sustainability Roadmap to 2025.
+Innovation is vital for the aluminium industry.
+In 2015, European Aluminium has established its Innovation Hub to better connect the industry with the EU innovation agenda.
+The Innovation Hub is a proactive community of innovative companies from across Europe’s aluminium value chain.
+Our goal is to trigger research projects that advance a sustainable future and tackle technological challenges, thereby advancing the industry’s, and contributing to our Circular Aluminium Action Plan and our Vision 2050.
 Learn about our industry’s innovation goals and challenges in our mapping document.

 JOIN OUR INNOVATION HUB COMMUNITY

 - Academia and research institutes: submit project ideas for improving the aluminium value chain.